roco13/Storefront_api/README.md

 ## Instalation

-Clone this repo and run 'npm i'
+Clone this repo and run `npm i` to install dependencies.

 ## Set up